nelsonic/arana/README.md

-**Q**uestion: should we add all links on a page to the work queue emediatedly or
+**Q**uestion: should we add all links on a page to the work queue immediately
+***or*** only add links to the queue as we find them?
+**A**: I think we need to add all related links to the queue *immediately* to ensure that we get content-complete as quickly as possible.

 ## Name?